 In this JOVE article, we describe an adaptation of previously developed methods for generating artificial transcription elongation complexes 2-4 using only purified Pol II and synthetic DNA and RNA oligonucleotides.
-The resulting elongation complexes are transcriptionally active and are suitable for use in investigating the coupling of Pol II transcription and RNA processing events 5.
+The resulting elongation complexes are transcriptionally active and are suitable for use in investigating the coupling of Pol II transcription and RNA capping 5.
+It is important to note that transcription and RNA capping occur in vivo in the context of chromatin and many other proteins not present in this defined enzyme system; hence, this system is expected to recapitulate many, but not all, features of reactions that occur in vivo.
 The protocol we describe builds on previous methods by immobilizing artificial elongation complexes through biotinylated DNA bound to magnetic beads, allowing the researcher easily to change reaction conditions and/or remove unincorporated nucleotides during different stages of assays.
 Importantly, because the tag used to immobilize elongation complexes is on one end of the non-template strand of DNA rather than on Pol II itself or on the template strand, only those Pol IIs associated with complete elongation complexes will be retained on beads.

 Because nascent transcripts must have a 5’-triphosphate end in order to be modified by capping enzyme, the synthetic RNA oligonucleotides used for capping experiments are purchased with 5’-triphosphate termini.
 However, unmodified RNA oligos can be used for other applications, including studies of other cotranscriptional RNA processing events or the activities of transcription factors that regulate Pol II elongation.
 Regardless of the downstream application, we recommend assembling elongation complexes with highly purified DNA and RNA oligos.
 In particular, biotinylated DNA oligos should be purified by HPLC, and other DNA and RNA oligos should be purified by polyacrylamide gel electrophoresis and/or HPLC.